jbcannon/sht31-array/README.md

 The SHT-31D sensors is an accurate temperature and humidity sensor with an accuracy of ±0.3°C and ±2% relative humidty.
 The sensor uses I<sup>2</sup>C connections and is therefore compatabile with a wide variety of other I<sup>2</sup>C digital sensors allowing building more complex micro-metereological stations.

- Follow the link to find complete instructions to <a href=pages/SHT-assembly.md>building an SHT-31 sensor arrays</a>
+ Follow the link to find complete instructions to <a href=pages/SHT-assembly.md>building SHT-31 sensor arrays</a>

 <img src=figs/sht31-chip.jpg width=200></img>
 <img src=figs/shtassembly_5.png width=200></img>